mobiledeeplinking/mobiledeeplinking.github.io/_posts/2014-02-12-mobiledeeplinking-spec.markdown

 Deeplinking is a methodology for launching a native mobile application via a link.

-Deeplinking connects a unique url to a specific page in a mobile app, seamlessly linking users to relevant content.
+Deeplinking connects a unique url to a defined action in a mobile app, seamlessly linking users to relevant content.

 In addition to guidelines and best practices, this document also contains links to open source software development kits (SDKs) so developers can implement effective deeplinking strategies as simply as possible.